jstewmc/gravity/docs/index.md

 4. Returns it to you, and
 5. Saves it for the next request.

-It works the same for configuration settings.
+It's the same for configuration settings.

-Gravity makes it easy to create and share services and settings.
+Gravity makes it easy to create and share services and settings!

+## Welcome to Gravity!

 Get started with [identifying settings and services](identifying.md)!